ArminJo/arduino-test-compile/README.md

         with:
           repository: ArminJo/ATtinySerialOut
           ref: master
-          path: CustomLibrary
+          path: CustomLibrary # must contain string "Custom"

       - name: Checkout second custom library # This name must be different from the one above
         uses: actions/checkout@v2
         with:
           repository: ArminJo/Arduino-Utils
           ref: master
-          path: SecondCustomLibrary # This path must be different from the one above ...
+          path: SecondCustomLibrary # This path must be different from the one above but must also contain string "Custom" ...
 ```